Govještica cave: History of research

 Govještica Cave is located near Mračna Pećina, which has become famous since the beginning of the century, when it gained a certain tourist interest due to the construction of a Bosnian-gauge railway through the Prača Canyon.

 Also, from that early period, several speleo-biological as well as paleontological investigations are mentioned in the literature, ending in the period 1960–1970.
-However, although some information was available for the Mračna Pećina (its length was estimated to be around 1200 km), very little was known about Govještica (or Dugovještica, as it is often called by the locals), apart from the impressive dimensions of the entrance and a map of the first 80–100 km of its length.
+However, although some information was available for the Mračna Pećina (its length was estimated to be around 1200 meters), very little was known about Govještica (or Dugovještica, as it is often called by the locals), apart from the impressive dimensions of the entrance and a map of the first 80–100 meters of its length.

 Since 2010, an international team of speleologists from Italy and Bosnia and Herzegovina has begun a new, detailed exploration of these areas, including the plateau of the Romanija massif.
-Several new caves have been explored and documented, a detailed map of the Mračna Pećina has been created, confirming its previously estimated length of 1200 km, but the most significant and interesting research results come from the exploration of the Govještica Cave, with the length of the channels drawn so far being around 7600 km.
-The one of the longest in Bosnia and Herzegovina, it is 9,682 meters long.
+Several new caves have been explored and documented, a detailed map of the Mračna Pećina has been created, confirming its previously estimated length of 1200 m, but the most significant and interesting research results come from the exploration of the Govještica Cave, with the length of the channels drawn so far being around 7600 m.
+One of the longest in Bosnia and Herzegovina, it is 9,682 meters long.
 It is believed to be connected to the Megara cave on Romanija, however, site is still in the research phase.